-Guffin also is a Visiting Professor of Practice and Co-Director of the Information Privacy Law Program at the University of Maine School of Law (teaching information privacy and cybersecurity law).
+Guffin also is a Professor of Practice and Director of the Information Privacy Law Program at the University of Maine School of Law (teaching information privacy and cybersecurity law).

 Guffin is a graduate of University of Pennsylvania Law School and Rutgers College (magna cum laude; Phi Beta Kappa).
 He has been listed since 2014 in the Best Lawyers in America for Copyright Law, Trademark Law, and Litigation-Intellectual Property.
 In 2017, he was among a distinguished group of leading privacy law scholars and practitioners selected to serve as an independent arbitrator for EU-US Privacy Shield Program by the US Department of Commerce and EU Commission.
 He is a Certified Information Privacy Professional (CIPP/US, CIPP/E), International Association of Privacy Professionals.